How Greenwheels improves quality of life in Dutch cities

 When Berkhout started out in 2015, he actually began by taking a step back.
 “To take some time to figure out who we are,” he says.
 They researched how Greenwheels was perceived by customers and non-customers alike.
 They also thought about how they wanted to venture into the future and how they wanted to position themselves in the market.
 They wanted to be “a car for everyone”.
 A slap in the face of communication gurus who immediately clamored that they would then soon be a car for no one.

 What Berkhout means by “a car for everyone” is that he wants to make Greenwheels more accessible.
 For example, where you had to be 25 to use a Greenwheels car before, you now only have to be 18, and instead of a fixed subscription they now have a system in place, which allows single use.
 Anything to get more cars on the road, because more shared cars mean fewer owned cars and creating more space: “We do everything we do to make cities more livable.
 We want to get cars off the road to make room for other fun things.”

 “We are in the business of getting cars off the streets, not putting cars on them.”

 Back in ‘95, Greenwheels didn’t have much competition.
 This is very different now, but Berkhout welcomes the change: “It may sound strange, but I am very happy with [the competition].
 The market is still young and therefore I see mostly reasons for cooperation and opportunities to educate the market together.”
-The Netherlands currently has 90,000 car sharers, so there’s still plenty of opportunity.
+The Netherlands currently has 90,000 car sharers, so there are still plenty of opportunities.